berkeley-scf/python-bootcamp-fall-2017/python.md

 -  Create a list of numbers.
 Reverse the order of the items in the list using slicing.
 Now reverse the order of the items using a list method.
 How does using the method differ from slicing?
-- Do you think
-    you think tuples have a method to reverse the order of its items?
+- Do you think tuples have a method to reverse the order of its items?
     Why or why not?
 Check to see if you are correct or not.
 -  Using a list method sort your numbers.
 Create a list of strings and sort it.